Agoel21/CardQuest/README.md

 the models or controllers.
 All of the code for the front-end is located in the ClientApp folder, with most of the card game components being located in ClientApp/src/components.
 ## Database
 The project also contains a database connection made in one of the controllers named GameController.
 The database can be connected to the project, but it currently serves no purpose in the functionality of the card games.
+Currently the database is only functional on one team member's local SQL server.
+As a result, though other users can still run games as normal, their data will not be written into the database.
 ## UnitTests
 The unit tests for the various methods within the controllers are found under the TestProject2 folder.
 The tests are separated into their own test files for each respective controller.